 The 4 new trainees recently took part in a workshop held at the Ministry of Education building in Nikao that ran for 2 weeks.
 The workshop was an introduction to the basics and theory of teaching.
-Throughout the year the trainees will attend more workshops organized by the Ministry where, amongst other topics they will learn vital information on how to successfully teach and plan their classes and provide a positive learning environment.
+Throughout the year the trainees will attend more workshops organized by the Ministry where, amongst other topics they will discuss and develop ideas on successful teaching, strengthen planning and e a positive learning environment.

-The feedback from the new trainees had been positive as they soaked in all the information and prepare themselves to mold young minds.
+The feedback from the new trainees was positive as they soaked in all the information and prepare themselves to mould young minds.